DerKaiser2023/MCH-mocmaster/README.md

 build

 then if all goes well go to build/libs and a java file will be there.
 If you have made edits to the src you want to open the jar file with a archiver tool such as winrar.
 You can put this compiled class code into mcheli/mcheli in a actual mcheli instance/folder/the yknow mod and test things out yourself.
 If you want to make sure there are no errors just copy and paste over the mcheli/mcheli with this stuff.

+this project is eating me from the inside